sarasteh/deep-learning-challenge/README.md

 > Dropping 'STATUS',  'SPECIAL_CONSIDERATIONS' columns:

 These two columns mostly have a single value, which makes them less useful for our training.
-They only add more complexity with not much information.
+They only add more complexities with not much information.
 The same model, defined in the last section, applied.

 ![Figure.3](images/drop_cols.png)